Mountains and hills of Scotland

 Scotland is the most mountainous country in the United Kingdom.
 Scotland's mountain ranges can be divided in a roughly north to south direction into: the Scottish Highlands, the Central Belt and the Southern Uplands, the latter two primarily belonging to the Scottish Lowlands.
 The highlands eponymously contains the country's main mountain ranges, but hills and mountains are to be found south of these as well.
 The below lists are not exhaustive; there are countless subranges throughout the country.

 Ben Nevis (Beinn Nibheis), the highest mountain in Scotland and the United Kingdom at 4413 ft, is in the Highland region at the western end of the Grampian Mountains.
 A Scottish mountain over 3000 ft is referred to as a Munro, of which there are 282.

-As of 2019, hundreds of thousands of people visit mountains in Scotland every winter and 130,000 climb to the summit of Ben Nevis every year.
+As of 2019, hundreds of thousands of people visit mountains in Scotland every winter and about 130,000 climb to the summit of Ben Nevis every year.

 Highlands

 Scotland's main mountainous region can be broadly further split into the Northwest Highlands, the Grampian Mountains and the islands off the west coast.
-As the name implies, the NW Highlands begin at the suture north and west of the Great Glen and include 100 of the 282 Munros.
+As the name implies, the NW Highlands begin at the suture north and west of the Great Glen and include exactly 100 of the 282 Munros.
 The mountains found here are generally very rough and steep, but can also often provide walking on short grass.
 Long ridges are to be found on both sides of Glen Shiel in Kintail and more range-like mountains are to be found further north, such as in the Fannichs.
 The Torridon Hills are exceptionally well-regarded by hillwalking, scrambling and climbing communities; some of them, such as Beinn Eighe, are crowned by white quartzite, which gives a highly-distinctive appearance.
 The trend continues to the north, with larger caps of the white rock at Foinaven and Arkle.
 Some of these hills are made of Lewisian Gneiss, one of the oldest rocks on Earth.
 Many of the peaks within this region are isolated, particularly within Assynt and Sutherland, and, although sometimes smaller, possess a great grandeur.
 These include: Stac Pollaidh, Suilven, An Teallach and Maiden Pap.
 The southern portion of this area south of Glenfinnan consists of lower mountains of Corbetts and Grahams, but maintain the rough character of those found further north.
 The highest mountain in this area is Càrn Eige, also the second most prominent mountain in Britain, although twelfth by height.